Brindha-V-C/DpEx/README.md

 Tech Stack Used:-

 1. Web Extension- HTML, CSS, JS
-2. Hardware: 16 GB RAM, Intel i5 12th gen 512 SSD, Windows OS/ MAC OS- M2 pro
-3. IDE- VS code
+2. IDE- VS code
-4. Dataset Information: The dataset.tsv file located in this directory serves as the dataset for automatically detecting text-based dark patterns.
+3. Dataset Information: The dataset.tsv file located in this directory serves as the dataset for automatically detecting text-based dark patterns.
-5. Scraping Section: This directory contains the code designed to gather non-dark pattern texts for inclusion in the dataset.
+4. Scraping Section: This directory contains the code designed to gather non-dark pattern texts for inclusion in the dataset.